 Disadvantages:

-• Can be challenging because determining value can be highly subjective.
+- It can be quite challenging because determining value can be highly subjective.

-Best for: Businesses that want to align their budgets with strategic goals and value creation.
+It is suitable for businesses that want to align their budget with strategic goals and value creation.

 5. Rolling Budget

-Also known as a continuous or rolling budget, this type of budget is dynamic and updated regularly, such as monthly or quarterly, until the period is complete.
+Also known as a continuous budget or rolling budget, this type of budget is dynamic and updated regularly, monthly or quarterly throughout the budget period.

 Advantages:

-• Allows businesses to quickly adapt to changing conditions.
+- It allows businesses to adapt quickly to changing conditions.

 Disadvantages: